njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 output:
 ```
+[user@sahara ~]$
 ```
 1. Now the working directory is "home".
-When put no arguments after ` cd `, it appears and changes nothing.
+When put no arguments after ` cd `, it  changes nothing.
 I believe it is not an error, but because I give `cd` no directory, it just stays where it is.

 input:
 ```